Panel User Guide

 • workers’ compensation insurance as required by law.

-Agencies may request additional insurance requirements if necessary.
+Entities may request additional insurance requirements if necessary.
 The RFQ and Order for Services Smart Forms allow for additional requirements to be added.
 The Service Provider may also include the cost of obtaining any insurance, additional to the amounts stipulated in the Head Agreement, in their response to a Request for Quotation.

 Invoicing and Acquittal

-The Panel will be funded through a Panel Administration Fee (Panel Fee) to be levied quarterly on participating Agencies, unless the Materiality Threshold has not been met.
+The Panel will be funded through a Coordinated Procurement Fee (Panel Fee) to be levied quarterly on participating entities , unless the Materiality Threshold has not been met.
 The Panel Fee will cover Finance’s costs of administering the Panel, reviewing its effectiveness and refreshing the Panel as required.
+The Panel Fee is set by Finance at a rate of 0.4 per cent of actual entity expenditure.
+Actual entity expenditure refers to the total value of all invoices for MAS Panel services issued by a Service Provider and paid by an entity within a single reporting period.

 Purchase Order for the Panel Fee